StochasticTree/rfcs/0005-serialization-standardization.md

 json_in -> [detect schema_version] -> migrate (0 -> 1 -> 2 -> ...) -> parse(current) -> BARTSamples / BCFSamples
 ```

 All legacy knowledge lives in small, append-only, individually testable migration steps (each with a `vN fixture -> vN+1 fixture` unit test); the live parser stays clean and only ever sees the current schema.
 Bumping the schema is then "append one migration plus one golden fixture," never a rewrite of the parser.

-Because this RFC moves serialization into C++, migrations live in C++ so that R and Python share them.
+Migrations live in **R and Python, not C++**.
+At 0.5.0 the ladder has exactly one rung (`v0 -> v1`, since `current = 1`), and that rung closely mirrors the default-filling and field reconciliation each language already performs on load, so a per-language implementation is the lighter path.
+Divergence between the two is caught by the shared, language-neutral golden fixtures -- the same fixture JSON is asserted in both languages (see [Testing schema migrations](#testing-schema-migrations)).
+Consolidating the ladder into a single shared C++ `migrate_json(string) -> string` remains a clean option for *later*, warranted only once the ladder grows additional rungs; it is deferred for 0.5.0.

 **v0 -> v1 is the platform-aware migration.** Pre-0.5.0 R and Python diverge (`preprocessor_metadata` vs `covariate_preprocessor`, the R-only `rfx_unique_group_ids`), so the v0 -> v1 step branches on platform and *is* the [Reconciliation](#reconciliation) work described above: the high-level field renames and removals, plus computing `cross_platform_portable` from the model's feature types.
 It does **not** unify the two native preprocessor layouts -- those stay per-platform and same-platform-only -- so the migration leaves the `covariate_preprocessor` sub-object essentially in place (renamed, not restructured).
 Note the circularity: `platform` is a field this RFC *introduces* in v1, so a legacy model does not carry it -- the v0 -> v1 migration is the *producer* of `platform`, not a consumer.
 It therefore infers the source platform from structural fingerprints in the legacy JSON (`preprocessor_metadata` present and `covariate_preprocessor` absent => R; `covariate_preprocessor` present => Python; the R-only `rfx_unique_group_ids` corroborates R), with a documented fallback discriminator for models that carry no preprocessor metadata at all.
 Every migration from v1 onward operates on the single unified format and is platform-agnostic.